revanthsai146/URL-Shortner/README.md

   ```

 - **API Usage:**
-  Use tools like Postman or cURL to interact with the API endpoints.
+  Use tools like Postman or CURL to interact with the API endpoints.